Azure/azure-rest-api-specs/documentation/directory-structure.md

 Furthermore the `README.md` files are no longer located in the  `resource-manager` or `data-plane` folders, but instead in `<service>` folders.

-TODO:
-- Do we also also different setups of README.md files?
-- Do we allow different layout of service groups?

 For example, [`specification/containerservice`] is a `service group` for both `aks` and `fleet` services.

 The doc for `aks` is [Azure Kubernetes Service].
 It points to aks REST reference e.g. for [API version `2024-01-01`][aks REST reference 2024-01-01],